 EDGE OF AMERICA

-Parenting Points: This film is entertaining for all ages.
+This film is entertaining for all ages.
 Parents will serve their children well by watching the film with them, taking its lessons seriously, and telling them the story of the Lady Chieftains.
 See the Helpful Background section.
-Immediately after the movie, or at odd times over the next week (for example at the dinner table or in the car on the way to school) bring up one of the Discussion Questions, starting with the Quick Discussion Question in the sidebar.
-Don't worry if you can only get through a few questions.
+Immediately after the movie, or at odd times over the next week (for example at the dinner table or in the car on the way to school) bring up one of the Discussion Questions, starting with the Quick Discussion.
+Don’t worry if you can only get through a few questions.
 Just taking the film seriously and discussing it is the key.
 Allow your children to watch the movie several times on their own.

 In 1980, Shiprock, New Mexico was economically depressed.
 Unemployment was 50% and half the families lived below the poverty level.
 Almost half the homes had no telephones or running water.
 Girls’ basketball had been something to pass the time.
 The Lady Chieftains were infected with the spirit of their location.
 About half the girls dropped out each year.

 Coach Richardson was an outsider on the Navajo reservation.
 It took four years to get the girls to trust him.
 “He was never satisfied, as if we were never good enough,” one player recalled.
 Another added that “We are Navajos.
 Our feelings can be hurt very easily.”
 Ford Foundation Report – Winter 2003 from the documentary “Rocks with Wings”.